asreview/asreview/docs/source/installation.rst

 Alternatively, you may install only the specific dependencies required for particular models or features.
 For example, some feature extraction techniques require TensorFlow.
-To install TensorFlow, run:
+To install, for example, TensorFlow, run:

 .. code:: bash